 She received a Bachelor of Arts from The Evergreen State College in Olympia, Washington, graduating in three years with an emphasis on communications and environmental studies.
 She has worked and lived throughout Europe, Asia, Africa, and Australia.
 She continues to practice speaking French, Spanish, and German, though, admittedly, she gave up on Japanese and has forgotten most of her Swahili.

-Currently, Beth is living in Eldon, Iowa, in the famous American Gothic House, where she runs the Pitchfork Pie Stand, writes for magazines, and is developing a TV/web series about pie.
-Her story and her blog, “The World Needs More Pie,” has been featured in Better Homes & Gardens, New York Times, Readers Digest for iPad, Midwest Living, Spirit (SW Airlines’ in-flight magazine), and many other national publications.
+From 2010 to 2014, Beth lived in Eldon, Iowa, in the famous American Gothic House, where she ran the Pitchfork Pie Stand.
+She is currently savoring her newfound privacy on a 1,200-acre Iowa farm where she is working on her next book, a memoir about living in the tourist attraction featured in Grant Wood’s iconic painting.
+Her story and her blog, “The World Needs More Pie,” has been featured in Better Homes and Gardens, LA Times, New York Times, Midwest Living, and on NPR, CNN, CBS This Morning, History Channel, and many other national and international media outlets.
 To read these articles and see more press, click here.